Yu-Group/simChef/README.md

       Experiment.
 - [x] Gracefully handle errors from user-defined functions and returns error information for user to inspect upon completion.
-- [ ] Checkpoint simulations to avoid losing progress in the case of unexpected problems, e.g. node failure.
+- [x] Checkpoint simulations to avoid losing progress in the case of unexpected problems, e.g. node failure.
 - [x] Incorporate `progressr` for simulation progress updates.
-- [x] Include a set of off-the-shelf DGPs and Methods to allow users to quickly run their methods in a number of realistic scenarios compared against a number of high-quality methodologies for those scenarios.
+- [x] Include a set of off-the-shelf DGPs, Evaluators, and Visualizers to allow users to quickly run their methods in a number of common types of simulations.
-- [x] Include a set of off-the-shelf Evaluators and Visualizers that respectively calculate common evaluation metrics from simulation results and output plots, tables, and other snippets that can be included in the output R Markdown report.
-- [x] Provide settings to effectively organize Visualizers in the final R Markdown report.
+- [x] Allow for user customization of the final R Markdown report (e.g. a customized R Markdown template/theme, order of Evaluator and Visualizer displays).
 - [ ] Enable nested parallelization, e.g. one may paralellize across DGPs using
       multiple nodes on a cluster and parallelize across simulation replicates using the CPU cores within each node.
 - [ ] Initialize a new simulation experiment interactively via a helper function, incorporating best practice nudges derived from the PCS simulation guidelines.
-- [x] Let user incorporate their own R Markdown report template.
 - [ ] Publish to CRAN.

 ## Related R packages